Chriscodinglife/Jamf-It-/README.md

 ## TL;DR

-I been pretty busy so making this app has been frustrating as I am not good in coding and this app required a lot of attention but I am definitely willing to learn.
 A lot of my time spent on the app has been trying to learn how to access an API in Swift and incorporating that code into an IPhone app.

 ## Some background of my small app (for those curious)